Frequently Asked Questions About Wills And Estate Planning

-- If I do not have a will, my property goes to the government on my death, right?
+- If I do not have a will, my property goes to the government upon my death, right?

-- If I do a will, there is no probate, right?
+- If I have a will, there is no probate, right?

 - If I have a will, I do not have to pay estate taxes, right?

-- What is this living trust that I see advertisements and seminars about?
+- What is this living trust that I see in advertisements and seminars about?

-- If I do a health care directive, that means that I am more likely to become an organ donor, right?
+- If I have a health care directive, that means I am more likely to become an organ donor, right?

-- If my attorney does a living trust for me and also does a will for me, the attorney is doing more for me than I need, right?
+- If my attorney prepares a living trust and also a will for me, the attorney is doing more for me than I need, right?